Contents

 - Duties and responsibilities

-Employment Contracts can also include clauses to minimise competition, such as Non-Compete Clauses.
-This way, you can further protect and secure your business practices and trade secrets.
+These contracts can also incorporate clauses such as Non-Compete Clauses to safeguard your business practices and trade secrets.

 Terms and Conditions